Updated August 11, 2020.

 Airlines and air tickets are completely independent, and each will have their own rebooking or cancellation policies in place.
-You would need to contact that airline to discuss your options for flights (or work with us should we hav booked air travel for you), including delaying or obtaining a credit for a future flight.
+You would need to contact that airline to discuss your options for flights (or work with us should we have booked air travel for you), including delaying or obtaining a credit for a future flight.
 Cancelation insurance would also be helpful in mitigating some of these costs should you have had it in place.
-One complication we have seen currently playing out is that many airlines will have a limitation to which date you can re-book or obtain a credit for and some are limiting travel to taking place on or before December 31, 2020,

 If your air travel happens to route through a country which would deem you inadmissible to your travel destination, it is incumbent upon you to speak to your airline about rerouting your itinerary to allow you to travel to your destination safely.
 You may even want to reconsider any stopovers in either direction to minimize your exposure, or to be preemptive in allowing your clearest path to your destination.

 There are strict entry rules in place now at many of the airports and borders in Africa, it is the responsibility of the client to ensure they are eligible for entry.
 This means they should not have recently travelled to a country, or be from a country, deemed to have a major outbreak, and are required to self-report any symptoms at the time of entry.
 We cannot be held responsible for clients who may be subject to quarantine or refused entry because of these policies.

 What if I can’t get to my travel destination?